DaMa91/gpu_cpu_benchmark/README.md

 Simple benchmark to compare your cpu speed with your gpu speed.
-In this case the speed for the multiplication of a vectors with a matix.
+In this case the speed for the multiplication of a vector with a matix.